 It’s important to keep your air conditioning systems well-maintained at all times.
 You can do the maintenance yourself by cleaning or replacing filters and coolants.

 However, it can be a tedious task.
-To avoid the hassle, hire a reputable HVAC mechanic who can maintain your AC systems.
+To avoid the hassle, hire a reputable HVAC technician who can maintain your AC systems.

 Other tasks you should do in summer is cleaning and fixing damaged home fixtures.
 But, it may be wiser to wait until fall if you’re planning on major renovations.
 It would cost cheaper in fall because the demand is lower.